 Changes may occur anytime by mutual agreement of both parents.
 To be legally binding, the agreement must be submitted to the court for approval.
 If the court doesn’t approve the agreement, the agreement is not an order, and the parents aren’t required to follow it.
 Either parent may bring a motion to return to court and request a change in a custody or placement order if there is a substantial change in circumstances that supports the parent’s claim that a change would be in the children’s best interests.
 If it is within two years of the first placement order, the court will not order a change unless there is a showing that the current conditions are physically or emotionally harmful to the child.
 The procedure for resolving issues about changing orders is the same as for deciding original orders as discussed above.

 There are many resources to learn more about the impact of divorce on children and how to cooperate and co-parent.
 Effective co-parenting helps promote healthy outcomes and development for your children.
 You might want to work with a private counselor or child specialist trained in divorce and separation issues.
 If you have disputes, you could obtain information about private mediation or collaborative practice (www.collabdivorce.com).
 You also could request court information through your county’s family court commissioner office or clerk of courts.

 To learn more about custody/placement law, see a family law attorney experienced in children’s issues.
 Attorneys can discuss options and the potential legal consequences of different decisions and process choices.

-The State Bar publishes a series of consumer pamphlets addressing common legal issues that many people face sooner or later in their lives, such as buying a home, going through a divorce or small claims action, and preparing a will or estate plan.
+The State Bar publishes a series of online consumer pamphlets addressing common legal issues that many people face sooner or later in their lives, such as buying a home, going through a divorce or small claims action, and preparing a will or estate plan.
 Each pamphlet conveys basic legal information and answers frequently asked questions in easy-to-understand language.